 Rounton Coffee Roasters hail from humble beginnings.
-Roasting out of an old granary building in East Rounton, North Yorkshire, the team have grown from a farmer’s market favourite to a nation-wide supplier of specialty grade, sustainable coffee, over the course of five years.
+Roasting out of an old granary building in East Rounton, North Yorkshire, the team have grown from a farmer’s market favourite to a nation-wide supplier of speciality grade, sustainable coffee, over the course of five years.

-Lead by the man who nurtured the company singlehandedly through its first year, the team has grown to contain three roasters who have guided Rounton Coffee’s growth to where it is today – at the forefront of the North East’s specialty scene.
+Lead by the man who nurtured the company singlehandedly through its first year, the team has grown to contain three roasters who have guided Rounton Coffee’s growth to where it is today – at the forefront of the North East’s speciality scene.
 Not only this, but the company now has two coffee and kitchen locations nearby, with a focus on seasonal produce and provenance.

 How it All Started

 David Beattie, aka “Beats” is the founder of Rounton Coffee Roasters, but coffee wasn’t always his passion.
 At one point, all he thought about doing was getting a degree as an engineer in chemical processing.

 From there, David worked his way up and by the time he was 30, he was running a large industrial gasses site on Teesside.
 David’s real passion was travel, so he left his engineering job and the corporate world behind to pursue what he loved most — seeing the world.

 Experiencing countries all around the world; throughout Europe, in Russia and Mongolia — none touched him like his visit to Sumatra — which is where he fell in love with the world of coffee.

 This experience set a fire inside of him that birthed his vision for Rounton Coffee Roasters.
 The company is now coming up to its fifth anniversary and employs 14 staff.

 The vision of Rounton Coffee has always been the same – doing whatever is possible to provide farmers such as the ones David met in Sumatra with a sustainable wage – one that reflects the quality of the amazing crops they produce.